sjoerdvankreel/firefly-synth/manual.md

 ## Feature overview

+See the parameter reference document for details.

 - Up to 32 voices in polyphonic mode.
 - Pitchbend and modwheel linked to external MIDI input.
 - Smoothing controls for MIDI input and host BPM changes.
+- Portamento with tempo syncing and regular/automatic glide mode.
 - Per-voice DAHDSR envelopes with tempo syncing, linear and exponential slopes and 3 envelope modes.
 - Per-voice and global LFO's with tempo syncing, one-shot mode, various waveforms and horizontal and vertical skewing.

-See the parameter reference document for details.

 ## Context menus
 - Right-click a parameter to show the host menu.